 Using VA Health Care for Mesothelioma Treatment

-VA Health Care is a national network of medical centers and doctors available specifically for veterans.
-Through this program, United States veterans can receive specialty care for military-associated health problems from medical experts.
+The VA health care system is a national network of medical centers and doctors available specifically for veterans.
+Through this system, U.S. veterans can receive specialty care for service-connected health problems from medical experts.

 Medical services provided by the VA include:

 - Mental health services

 - Mesothelioma surgeries

 - Regular check-ups